-Furnish people with the facts and a more enlightened population will emerge.……..
+Furnish people with the facts, and a more enlightened population will emerge.……..

-Information that is put out in the public domain can often seem like a spider’s web, with bits of it finding and connecting with one other.
+Information put out in the public domain can often seem like a spider’s web, with bits of it finding and connecting with one other.
 The challenge is to find the correct pattern and make sense of it all.

 9,000 workers across Europe and the US were canvassed on their personal expectations for their retirement planning.
 The survey found that more than 60% of respondents anticipate needing part-time jobs after retiring.
 Only 18% claimed that they planned to stop working immediately upon reaching retirement age.
 The survey revealed that:

-- 41% of respondents were members of a company ‘final salary’ pension scheme;
+- 41% of respondents were members of a company final salary pension scheme;

 - 54% believed that their employers or pension funds were more likely to cut back on workplace pension benefits;